 And then nothing.

-I next remember is waking up in a room (our room?) with orange light streaming through the drawn curtains.
-Daddy and a nurse were sitting to the left of the bed and there was a table too.
+I next remember is waking up with orange light streaming through the drawn curtains.
+Daddy and a nurse were sitting to the left of the bed.
+I don’t think it was our room.

 I had so much to say, so many dreams full of creatures to describe.

 I felt euphoric.
-I was talking nineteen to the dozen and Dad told me to be quiet and go back to sleep.
+I was talking nineteen to the dozen and Daddy told me to be quiet and go back to sleep.

 I don’t then remember anything until breakfast the next day (we stayed in the hospital overnight), which we went and ate in a brightly painted area at a small table which was too low for Dad but just right for me, and I was allowed white toast which was a treat.
 There’s photos of the time I’m asleep/sitting up in bed half-asleep in the family photo album (what kind of family commemorates this experience???) – Dad apparently nipped home to get his camera while I was in the operating theatre.

-While the undescended testicle surgery was successful by any medical measure, its psychological effects on me – especially of remembering bits around the surgery and slowly recalling more – weren’t kind, and shaped the next 3 decades of my life.
-Continue reading in Life after undescended testicle surgery.
+While the undescended testicle surgery was successful by any medical measure, its psychological effects on me – especially of remembering bits around the surgery and slowly recalling more – weren’t kind, and shaped the next three decades of my life.
+Continue reading the complications later in life in Life after undescended testicle surgery.